open-telemetry/opentelemetry-dotnet-instrumentation/docs/using-the-nuget-packages.md

 ## When to use the NuGet packages

-Use the NuGet packages in the following scenarios:
+The NuGet packages are the recommended way to deploy automatic instrumentation, but they can't be used in all cases.
+Use the NuGet packages in the following
+scenarios:

 1. Simplify deployment.
 For example, a container running a single application.
 1. Support instrumentation of [`self-contained`](https://learn.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained)